kpsaurus/kpsaurus/README.md

 <br />

-I'm a web developer focusing on building stuffs mostly with Django,Flask and React.
+I'm a fullstack web developer focused on building webapps with Django and React.

 <br />

-🔭 I’m currently working on a dream project
+📚 Currently playing around with NextJS and Typescript

-💬 Ask me about Django/Flask development
+💬 Ask me about Django/Flask/React development

 😄 Pronouns: he/him